 Come and be a voice in our community.

-Another subtopic of this change is to remove the leading Zero before addresses.
-The city claims that emergency personnel has had many delays attempting to provide service to people at addresses having a leading zero.
-The emergency personal GPS systems have a very difficult time computing that leading Zero.
+Another subtopic of this change is to remove the leading “zero” before addresses.
+The city claims that emergency personnel have had many delays attempting to provide service to people at addresses having a leading zero.
+The emergency personnel GPS systems have a very difficult time computing that leading “zero”.
 Therefore, it has proved difficult in finding actual emergency locations at times.

 Earlier last week Richard met with Deputy Chief Russ, Officer Jones, and Adjunct Johnson.
 Watch the SPBA calendar for when Portland Fire and Rescue will be present to address issues of concern.
 This meeting/event is currently in the workings.
 Keep a look out!